DeterminateSystems/nix-installer/README.md

 ## As a library

 > **Warning**
-> Use as a library is still experimental, if you're using this, please let us know and we can make a path to stablization.
+> Use as a library is still experimental.
+This feature is likely to be removed in the future without an advocate.
+If you're using this, please let us know and we can make a path to stablization.

 Add `nix-installer` to your dependencies: